Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Barrel Doghouses

-These are the ultimate DIY houses, and they’re a great way to show the neighborhood (or at least your dog) just how resourceful you are.
-They’re simply empty barrels (usually old wooden wine barrels) that are lined with some sort of insulation.
+These are the ultimate DIY houses, and they’ll show the neighborhood (or at least your dog) just how resourceful you are.
+They’re empty barrels (usually old wooden wine barrels) lined with insulation.

 Pros